Skip to content

 Granting publisher permissions on topics

 Granting publishers access to topics is essential for controlling who can publish on them.
-Publishers, has a Publisher role, and can send messages to allowed topics specified in their configuration.
+Publishers, require the realtime:publisher:write:topic permission, with explicit topic names or patterns.
+For example:

 Let's review an example authorization token (JWT) below, describing a publisher who can publish messages into the main and secure topics: